Before I start this post, let me be clear: no, I do not want to go out back and fight you.

 The fix is in

 Fixing a single short word on its own line (often called an orphan, a widow, or a runt.
 See the problem?)
 If the paragraph is more than two lines long, select the entire paragraph and adjust the letter-spacing a tiny bit up or down.
 Usually you can get the lone word to snap up to the line above (as in the sample below), or get a companion word from above to jump down to keep the loner company.
 Keep your eye on the overall look, so you don’t change the spacing so much as to be conspicuous.
 You’ll be surprised at how much you can get away with.
 You can also experiment with the word-spacing and the hyphenation settings.
 Just google your software to learn where these settings are.
-InDesign, Quark, Word, and Pages all have these settings.
-Click the link for quick instructions.
-Notice how they all define widow, orphan, and runt differently.
+(And notice how they all define widow, orphan, and runt differently.)

 Fixing single lines at the top or bottom of a page: this one’s a snap, literally.
 Most word-processing and page-design programs have a setting that forces lines to stick together.
 Sometimes called “keep” options, you can tell it to “keep 2 lines together.”
 2 is enough.
 Try setting it to 3 or 4 to find out why 2 is enough.